huyz/wayslack/README.rst

 generated when deleting files (and, obviously, those files won't be deleted).

 **Note 2**: Slack appears to compress JPEGs, so this check is not applied to JPEGs.
-For all downloaded files, though, the etag is used to verify that the download was not corrupt (even if it isn't identical to the file originally uploaded).
+For all downloaded Slack files, though, the etag is used to verify that the download was not corrupted (even if it isn't identical to the file originally uploaded).

 For example::